sabinemm/recipe-site-ms3/README.md

 Red is used for warning messages in Login and Signup pages.

 ## Features
+## Notes

-Note: Admin features will not be available for accessors for security reasons.
+* Admin features will not be available for CI assessment for security reasons.
 Admin is able to browse, edit and delete all recipes.
+* I had accidentaly commited MongoDB URI but got that fixed and changed password.

 ### Existing features